Mattshanevdberg/masters-raspberry-pi-dev/README.md

    - On your PC (which should be on the same network as your Raspberry Pi), open a terminal or command prompt.
    - To connect via SSH, use the following command, replacing pi with your user_name (if you haven't changed it, it will be 'pi') and  your_pi_ip with the IP address you noted down earlier: `ssh pi@your_pi_ip`
    - You might be prompted with a message about the authenticity of the host; type "yes" to continue.
-   - Enter the default password when prompted (the default password is 'raspberry' unless you've changed it) OR enter your pi password if you have set one (note that when entering your password, it )
+   - Enter the default password when prompted (the default password is 'raspberry' unless you've changed it) OR enter your pi password if you have set one (note that when entering your password, it will not show up on the screen)

 ### 7. Installing the necessary packages on the Pi ###